odoo/odoo/doc/howtos/backend.rst

 .. admonition:: Exercise 1 - Translate a module
    :class: exercise

-   Choose a second language for your OpenERP installation.
-Translate your module using the facilities pro- vided by OpenERP.
+   Choose a second language for your Odoo installation.
+Translate your module using the facilities provided by Odoo.

    .. only:: solutions